justmoon/node-bignum/README.markdown

 .add(n)
 -------

-Return a new `bigint` containing the instance value plus `n`.
+Return a new `bignum` containing the instance value plus `n`.

 .sub(n)
 -------

-Return a new `bigint` containing the instance value minus `n`.
+Return a new `bignum` containing the instance value minus `n`.

 .mul(n)
 -------

-Return a new `bigint` containing the instance value multiplied by `n`.
+Return a new `bignum` containing the instance value multiplied by `n`.

 .div(n)
 -------

-Return a new `bigint` containing the instance value integrally divided by `n`.
+Return a new `bignum` containing the instance value integrally divided by `n`.

 .abs()
 ------

-Return a new `bigint` with the absolute value of the instance.
+Return a new `bignum` with the absolute value of the instance.

 .neg()
 ------

-Return a new `bigint` with the negative of the instance value.
+Return a new `bignum` with the negative of the instance value.

 .cmp(n)
 -------